andrewsingh/andrewsingh.github.io/content/posts/text-not-tracks.md

 To embed a new text query $s$, we use the same embedding model that we used to embed the track and artist profiles, to ensure the query embedding is in the same embedding space as the tracks and artists.
 A complete formulation of the scoring formula for text-to-song search is included in [Ranking for Text-to-song Search](#ranking-for-text-to-song-search).

-# Experiments
+# Preliminary Evaluation

-In this section, we evaluate how our purely **text-based** music retrieval system performs against the current state-of-the-art **audio-based** music retrieval system, using a limited private library of music for which we do have access to the original audio.
-We directly compare our method against CLaMP 3, a multimodal audio-text model that is the current state-of-the-art in multimodal music retrieval, in an arena-style blind evaluation.
+This section presents a preliminary evaluation of our **text-based** music retrieval system against a state-of-the-art **audio-text** music retrieval model, CLaMP 3.
+We directly compare our method against CLaMP 3 in an arena-style blind evaluation, over a private library of music for which we do have access to the original audio.
+Note that because this evaluation was over a small-scale eval set (36 total queries) due to time constraints and number of raters, this is only a preliminary study - a larger-scale study with a more diverse set of queries and more preference judgments will follow soon.

 **Important Note**: since CLaMP 3 only uses the raw audio of the track as input, to maintain a fair evaluation, we limit our similarity search to using **only track and artist profiles** - no additional metadata.
 This means that our scoring function for this study only uses the track similarity and artist similarity components.
 This will allow us to directly compare the **representations** of the tracks in our library (text-based vs. audio-based), without additional components affecting the results.
 ## Experimental Setup